EtchedPixels/CC6303/README.md

 The 6800 is not currently supported.
 It has a few gaps that are awkward to address, in particular the fact it lacks PSHX and ABX.
 The compiler uses the fact it can PSHX/PULX a lot to improve 16bit handling, for temporaries and for other stuff.

-Supporting that will not be trivial - and I don't have a 6800 machine so it's not my problem!
+Some of the base pieces are there for 6800 at this point but most of the compiler does not know how to generate 6800 code.
+Some of the difficult stuff has been tackled.
+The compiler should never need to PSHX and it knows a dirty trick to emulate PULX.

 ## IDEAS